trival/checklists/docker/docker-compose.md

 ## System resource limits

-To limit system resources per service, you need to use version 2 of the docker-compose file.
+To limit system resources per service within a local `docker-compose up`, you need to use version 2 of the docker-compose file.

 ```yaml
 version: '2.4'